 Kevin Boehm is a 2007 HGSE graduate in the Learning and Teaching Program.
 His career in Student Affairs was launched when he did a FEP (Field Experience Placement) in the Office of Student Affairs in the spring 2007 semester.
-Kevin never left!
-He now serves as the Associate Director of Student Affairs.
+He now serves as the Senior Associate Director of Student Affairs.
 His main points of focus in OSA include Orientation, student organizations, Title IX programming, community activities, and general student support.
-When not in the office, Kevin enjoys spending time with his wife and 4 daughters at their home in Watertown.
+When not in the office, Kevin enjoys spending time with his wife and 4 daughters at their home just outside of Cambridge.
 Kevin met his wife, Laura, while he was a student at HGSE and she was in the Language & Literacy program!

-Kevin's primary responsiblities within OSA include supporting student organizations, building community, navigating resources at HGSE and Harvard University, and general student support.
-Kevin also serves as a student Title IX Coordinator.
+Kevin's primary responsibilities within OSA include supporting student organizations, building community, navigating resources at HGSE and Harvard University, and general student support.
+Kevin also serves as a student Title IX Resource Coordinator.

 Alex, originally from Colombia, moved to Boston in 2001.
 He has been a member of the HGSE community since 2008 when he managed the school’s café.
 He joined the Office of Student Affairs (OSA) in 2009 as the Office’s Staff Assistant.
 He later became the Office Administrator in 2011 and Assistant Director for Student Diversity Initiatives in 2020.

 Alex obtained his Bachelor’s Degree in Psychology from the Harvard Extension School in 2014 and his Masters Degree from HGSE in 2020.
 He is a very friendly and customer service focused individual.
 He is skillful in project management, event budgeting, planning, logistics, and execution.

 Alex is very passionate about health and wellness, and work-life-balance.
 He is an avid indoor rock-climber and loves talking (and promoting) to students about all the great Harvard benefits and perks!